What do I do before I engage a web design agency, developer or designer to design a website?

-3. Plan – Create a wireframe or layout, a site structure and a navigation structure.
+3. Plan for your new website – Create a wireframe or layout, a site structure and a navigation structure.
 This allows visitors find their way around the site with ease, even on a mobile device.
 When you draw this up you will see the flow, from the home page to the interior pages, much like a retail store layout.
 You can plan the customer journey from entering to taking action.

-4. Content – Create whatever content is needed, in terms of text, images/photos, video etc. All the content needs to be prepared before you get started.
+4. Content for your website – Create whatever content is needed, in terms of text, images/photos, video etc. All the content needs to be prepared before you get started.
 Much like furniture for a new house.
 Once the wireframe is in place start talking with the graphic designer and put some flesh on the bone, before moving to the developer, who will want the design and content.

-5. Budget – You will need a budget, before engaging any professionals.
+5. Budget for the website – You will need a budget, before engaging any professionals.
 Get a guesstimate or estimate for the investment needed for the entire project.
 Include Discovery, Brief, R&D, Design, Development, SEO Search Engine Optimisation, Digital Marketing, Training and Maintenance.
 If the cost is more than you can currently afford, consider doing the project over a number of phases, to stage the payments.
 Or get enough investment to allow you do it right.

 If you were building a house you would do all these things, so why not do it with your website?
 Look for a local web design agency, one you can talk to, you decide you like and feel you can trust.
 Pick a web design agency who can bring together all the things you need, planning, design, development, search engine optimisation, digital marketing, training and maintenance.
 Most web design agencies in Dublin will not offer all these services competently, unless you have the budget to use a huge agency, which is not always a good option either.
 A good web design agency will do what they are good at and bring in the other local Irish talent to ensure the success of your project.
 Now that you know the initial steps to take before designing a website, take a look at our free guide for designing a website here.